 Home for the holidays: Helping family members with autism have a happy holiday break

 No matter what holiday you celebrate, this time of year is a special time for many families.
 For some children with autism, holidays can be challenging.
-Martha C., a member of our Autism Response Team and mom of an autistic son, shares tips on helping your child adjust to a change in routine and celebrate the season in a fun and safe way.
+This year, the holidays will likely look a little different, which may bring some additional challenges.
+Martha C., a member of our Autism Response Team and mom of an autistic son, shares tips on helping your child adjust to a change in routine and celebrate the 2020 holiday season in a fun and safe way.

 Structuring time away from school